italrr/nite/readme.md

 nite Engine
 ----------

-`nite` Engine is a 2D game engine in C++11.
+nite is a 2D game engine in C++11.
 It uses OpenGL 3.0 for rendering and SDL2 for input, window and event handling.

 nite features some modern asynchronous event-driven pipelines such as `nite::AsyncTask` and Network's `bindOnAckFor()`, which allows the binding a specific callback for when it acknowledges the receipt of a specific Packet Header.